Grass seeds in dogs

 Although on the face of it grass seeds might look small and harmless, if they get into the body through the ears or under the skin they can cause so much trouble for our pets.

-If your dog loves nothing more than to jump through the grass during a summer walk, our Senior Veterinary Nurse at Doncaster Jo Keenan, said, “When you get home after a walk, get into the habit of checking your dog over for any rogue grass seeds.
+Jo Keenan, Head Nurse at The Pet Vet Doncaster, says: “When you get home after a walk, get into the habit of checking your pet over for any rogue grass seeds.
 Check inside the ears, nose, eyes, armpits, paws and in-between the toes.”

 At our Doncaster surgery recently, we saw Teddy (pictured) who had a suspected grass seed in his paw - it was swollen and sore.
 We flushed it out to clean any debris and help to prevent infection.